A Word of Warning to Young and Sensitive Readers:

 With growing dread the hatchling imagined his small bones being sucked clean by a foul-smelling, hairy brute with a single glowering eye.
 He saw his own small, red knotted horn hanging from a string tied around the cyclops’ fat neck as a makeshift pendant, and his blue, red-stripped hide stretched on a rack to dry—oh!
 Horus let out a pitiful whimper at the thought of these ghastly possibilities.

 “It’s okay," Nib reassured him.
-She had taken a flimsy, rusty dagger from a little pouch on the side of her only boot.
+She had taken a small, rusty dagger from a little pouch on the side of her remaining boot.
 “I’ll take care of it.
 I'm not scared of any cyclopes —and it looks like this is only a little one, by the size of its tracks.”

 “Aren’t even little cyclopes dangerous?” asked Horus.
 He was trailing behind Nib now, meekly.